Smurfer420/Quick-enchant/README.md

 you can just type /quickenchant {item}
 but to use all features, type:
-/quickenchant {item_name} {delay in second (only full numbers)} allowIncompatible
+/quickenchant {item_name} {delay in second (only full numbers)} allowIncompatible or use /fastenchant if your server uses a plugin for /enchant.

 ## FAQ